 In order to use this filter to identify a system with output signal d(n) using the configuration shown in Fig. 1, the filter coefficients must be selected so that the output of the filter y(n) is comparable to d(n) based on this selection.
 This is called (Adaptive Filter).
 This adjustment requires the calculation of an error signal e(n).
-This error sigkalluri1999generalnal is calculated as follows [26], [27]:
+This error signal is calculated as follows [19], [20]:

-$$e(n) = d(n) - y(n).$$ (4)
+$$e(n) = d(n) - y(n). \tag{4}$$

 The optimum filter coefficients are the coefficients that result in minimizing the squared errors summation.
-Minimizing e(n) depending on the filter coefficients requires differentiating error signal e(n) with each coefficient, yielding a set of linear equations.
+Minimizing e(n) depending on the filter coefficients requires differentiating the error signal with respect to each coefficient, yielding a set of linear equations.
 Solving those equations involves computing the autocorrelation of the input signal in addition to the crosscorrelation between the desired output and the input signal [2], producing a set of optimum coefficient values.

 An alternative method that leads to minimizing error signal and yielding optimum filter coefficients without the need for any mathematical evaluation of correlation sequences is the iterative method of LMS.
 It is known as the simplest and most widely applicable form of adaptive filters.
-An accurate method of RLS is a recursive method that is used in the adaptive filtering.
-Despite its high accuracy and fast convergence, RLS has the disadvantage of having a high computational complexity, in addition to requiring predefined information and conditions for the coefficient updating operation [28].
+A highly accurate method of RLS is a recursive method used in adaptive filtering.
+Despite its high accuracy and fast convergence, RLS has the disadvantage of having a high computational complexity, in addition to requiring predefined information and conditions for the coefficient updating operation [21].
 This makes RLS method less popular compared to LMS.

 In LMS, the filter coefficients are iteratively updated in order to reduce the error signal to the minimum.
-As the error signal gets lower, the adaptive filter's coefficients become closer to the coefficients of the unknown system [29].
+As the error signal gets lower, the adaptive filter's coefficients become closer to the coefficients of the unknown system [22].
 Firstly, a random initial value is assigned to the weights of the adaptive filter.
 This value can be assumed to be zeros [3].
-Error is then calculated based on 1, and then a new value is assigned to the adaptive filter weights as [2], [27]:
+Error is then calculated based on (1), and then a new value is assigned to the adaptive filter weights according to the following formula [2], [20]:

-$$W(n+1) = W(n) + 2\mu . e(n)x(n),$$ (5)
+$$W(n+1) = W(n) + 2\mu . e(n)x(n)$$ , (5)

-where μ is the step size value that is predefined at the start of the algorithm by the user.
-Selecting the step size is the factor that controls convergence speed of the algorithm towards steady state.
+where $\mu$ is the step size value that is predefined at the start of the algorithm by the user.
+The selection of the step size is the factor that controls convergence speed of the algorithm towards steady state.
 Larger values for this step lead to faster convergence, but too large values may drive the algorithm towards unstable behavior and thus the algorithm fails in evaluating the unknown system coefficients.
 On the other hand, smaller step values lead to slow convergence due to increasing the required number of iterations [3].
 Therefore, step size selection must fulfill a trade-off between stability and convergence speed.